 In online casinos, random number generators are used to select the numbers.
-Before you ask, yes, the numbers selected are completely random.
+Before you ask, what Keno numbers hit the most, yes, the numbers selected are completely random.
 That means that simply because a number has been hit before doesn’t mean it is any more or less likely to be hit in the future.
 Each draw is its own event that takes place in a vacuum, so to speak.
 Don’t be cynical about the randomness of the numbers (thought it’s easy to do so), as online casinos are closely regulated and audited to ensure fairness to the player.

 All of this means that any number can be hit in keno at any time.
 It’s not like rolling two dice, where the probability trends toward the middle numbers being hit more often.
 Every ball has a 1-in-80 chance of being selected as the first ball every time, and every ball has equal odds of being chosen at all times.

 What this does mean, though, is that you can feel free to play your favorite numbers whenever you want, whether or not they’ve been selected already.
 Sure, in the long run over thousands of games, each ball should be chosen about the same percentage of the time as all others, but remember that we’re talking about a small sample size here of individual draws while you’re playing.
 You can easily see the same number hit in say, 7 out of 8 draws.